rclone/rclone/vfs/vfs.md

 ### VFS Directory Cache

-Using the !--dir-cache-time! flag, you can control how long a directory should be considered up to date and not refreshed from the backend.
+Using the `--dir-cache-time` flag, you can control how long a directory should be considered up to date and not refreshed from the backend.
 Changes made through the VFS will appear immediately or invalidate the cache.